BrentSeidel/Arduino-Sensor-Network/README.md

 values.
 A BeagleBone Black is connected to the RS-485 network and collects the data to be presented was web pages.

-Right now, the repository only contains software.
+Right now, the repository contains software and schematics/wiring diagrams.
 It will be updated to also include OpenSCAD models of parts for 3D printing, parts lists, and wiring diagrams.

-While this project currently only monitors sensors, it could easily be updated to add some control elements to do various things.
-Use this as a starting point for your own project.

 ## Contents
 The contents are divided up into several directories as described below.